 Do I need travel insurance for Malaysia?

-How much does travel insurance for Malaysia cost from AU?
+How much does travel insurance for Malaysia cost from Australia?

-For a two-week trip, basic cover starts from approximately A$40-65 per person, while comprehensive cover ranges from AU$70-130.
-Adding adventure activities cover for diving or trekking may increase the premium.
-Family policies and multi-trip options can offer savings.
+For a two-week trip, basic cover starts from around A$40-60 per person, while comprehensive cover ranges from A$80-140.
+Malaysia is moderately priced to insure.
+Family and couple policies offer savings.

 Ready to Compare Travel Insurance for Malaysia?

-Compare travel insurance from AU's top providers in under 2 minutes.
-Find the right cover for your Malaysian holiday - it's 100% free.
+Compare travel insurance from Australia's top providers in under 2 minutes.
+Find the right cover for your Malaysian holiday - it is 100% free to compare.

 Compare Estimates